sf-wdi-44/js-objects/README.md

 </details>

-#### Note: Arrays are special objects!
+#### Note: Arrays are just special objects!
 An array is an object with numerical keys.

 ## Independent Practice
-Refine the skills covered in this workshop with this [training](https://github.com/sf-wdi-31/js-objects-training).
+Refine the skills covered in this workshop with this [training](https://github.com/SF-WDI-LABS/js-objects-training).

 ## Closing Thoughts
-- We're going to be using objects heavily this week in inspecting JSON.
-If accessing specific properties of an object is feeling challenging, practice in the terminal using node's REPL.
+- We're going to be using objects heavily in inspecting JSON.
+If accessing specific properties of an object is feeling challenging, practice in the developer console.
 Create an object and then try to access a specific property.
-- Take 2 minutes to write down everything you know about objects without looking at any other resources.

 ## Additional Resources
 - [Eloquent JavaScript's Objects and Arrays chapter](http://eloquentjavascript.net/04_data.html)